eliseiprofir/budget/README.md

 ### 🧐 Demo acount
 - Email: demo@demo.com
 - Password: demo
-- Note: This account is created to see the application with random data.
+- Note: This account is created to see and the application with random data.

 ### 📧 Contact
 - Email: contact@elisei.pro